Eckmann–Hilton argument: Remarks

 whenever both sides are defined.
 For an example of its use, and some discussion, see the paper of Higgins referenced below.
 The interchange law implies that a double category contains a family of abelian monoids.

 The history in relation to homotopy groups is interesting.
-The workers in topology of the early 20th century were aware that the nonabelian fundamental group was of use in geometry and analysis; that abelian homology groups could be defined in all dimensions; and that for a connected space, the first homology group was the fundamental group made abelian.
+The workers in topology of the early 20th century were aware that the nonabelian fundamental group was of use in geometry and analysis; that abelian homology groups could be defined in all dimensions; and that for a connected space, the first homology group was the fundamental group made abelian (see Hurewicz theorem).
 So there was a desire to generalise the nonabelian fundamental group to all dimensions.

 In 1932, Eduard Čech submitted a paper on higher homotopy groups to the International Congress of Mathematics at Zürich.
 However, Pavel Alexandroff and Heinz Hopf quickly proved these groups were abelian for $n > 1$, and on these grounds persuaded Čech to withdraw his paper, so that only a small paragraph appeared in the Proceedings.
 It is said that Witold Hurewicz attended this conference, and his first work on higher homotopy groups appeared in 1935.
 Thus the dreams of the early topologists have long been regarded as a mirage.

 Cubical higher homotopy groupoids are constructed for filtered spaces in the book Nonabelian algebraic topology cited below, which develops basic algebraic topology, including higher analogues to the Seifert–Van Kampen theorem, without using singular homology or simplicial approximation.